IBM/SpectrumScale_ECE_STORAGE_READINESS/README.md

-## THIS TOOL IS ONLY FOR INFORMATIONAL PURPOUSES AT THIS MOMENT as KPIs are not final yet

 This tool will run a raw read storage test  using FIO tool and presenting the results on an easy to interpret manner.
 Also compares the device between them and against Key Performance Indicators (KPI)

 NOTE: This test can require a long time to execute, depending on the number of devices.
 This tool will display an estimated runtime at startup.